croucherfoundation/ev_client/README.md

 ## API roadmap

-Thanks to the abandonment of active_model_serializers, the Croucher APIs are in a slightly zombied condition.
+Thanks to the implosion and subsequent abandonment of active_model_serializers, the Croucher APIs are in a slightly zombied condition.
 They will need to be rescued roughly this way:

 * adopt the netflix fast_jsonapi library instead
 * standardise on jsonapi